Altinity/parquet-regression/parquetify/README.md

-# Functionality that is not yet supported
+# Functionality That Is Not Yet Supported

 - Setting different encoding on different columns
 - Some encodings: `DELTA_BYTE_ARRAY`, `DELTA_LENGTH_BYTE_ARRAY`